 If you have ever played baseball, you will know how important a baseball bat is.
 The bat’s sturdiness, material, and weight make a huge difference.
 When the baseball is hurled in your direction at up to 90 MPH, you want a baseball bat that can withstand the impact and score your team a home run.

-Often products made overseas are poor quality, so if you’re looking for a good quality baseball bat, you need to look at bats made in the USA.
+Often products made overseas are poor quality, so if you’re looking for a good quality baseball bat, you need to look at American made bats.
 This can be challenging as most production nowadays takes place abroad.
 But using this guide, you will find your next US-made baseball bat in no time!

 What Does “Made in the USA” Mean?